 Available-for-sale financial assets are share investments, other than investments in subsidiaries, held for long-term or designated as such on initial acquisition.
 They are initially measured at fair value plus transaction costs, and thereafter at the end of each reporting period the fair value is re-measured.
 Changes in the fair value are recognised in other comprehensive income and transferred to the fair value reserve.
-When the share investments are sold, the difference between the net sale proceeds and the carrying value, and the accumulated fair value adjustments recognised in other comprehensive income and retained in the fair value reserve are reclassified from the fair value reserve to profit or loss as a reclassification adjustment.
+When the share investments are sold, the difference between the net sale proceeds and the carrying value is recognised in profit or loss, and the accumulated fair value adjustments recognised in other comprehensive income and retained in the fair value reserve to profit or loss as a reclassification adjustment.